 Croft’s style is satirical, approaching spoof.
 One thing Croft does well is character study: his portrayal of Vaux’s lecherous, etiquette-obsessed ,recently-divorced MI6 handler, and his interaction with his younger, more laid back colleagues, is a delight in itself.[For fuller reviews, click on Reviews]

-Soon to be published ‘Operation Saladin’, the sequel, sees Vaux again on the run—this time from the GSD, Syria’s spy agency, who after several years as a reporter in Damascus, want to question him about his relationship with his old friend, Ahmed Kadri, now behind bars on suspicion of being a double agent working for Britain.
+‘Operation Saladin’, the sequel to ‘ The Wayward Spy’, sees Vaux again on the run—this time from the GSD, Syria’s spy agency, who after several years as a reporter in Damascus, want to question him about his relationship with his old friend, Ahmed Kadri, now behind bars on suspicion of being a double agent working for Britain.
 Vaux, then based in Cairo, is persuaded by his lover Alena Hussein, the GSD’S chief of station in Cairo, not to return to Syria.
 Meanwhile, ever vigilant MI6, pounce at the opportunity of bringing back a recalcitrant Vaux into the fold.
 His mission, which he accepts because he is now jobless, is to help suborn a dissident nuclear scientist out of Syria and into the clutches of MI6 on the promise of political asylum in the U.K. in return for a top-secret dossier on Syria’s nuclear program and its arsenal of WMDs including nerve gas and chemical weapons.